HassanRehman9393/NextGen-Academy/README.md

 # NextGen Academy 🎓
-Introducing conflict in README file
-HAFSA WAQAR
-LAB 7
-this is a change to create conflict

 A modern Learning Management System (LMS) built with the MERN stack, featuring AI integration and interactive learning experiences.